-Minor and patch version updates maintain consistent APIs and can be done independently from any additional modules you may have installed on your site.
-Major version upgrades involve API changes that will usually require all the modules on your site to upgraded at the same time with compatible versions.
+Minor and patch version updates maintain consistent APIs, and can be done independently from any additional modules you may have installed on your site.
+Major version upgrades involve API changes, which will usually at the same time require that all the modules on your site are upgraded to compatible versions.

-Minor and patch updates are straight-forward and usually may be done independent of any module updates.
-It's usually a good idea to update Backdrop CMS core independently before attempting to do any module updates.
+Minor and patch updates are straight-forward, and usually may be done independently of any module updates.
+It's usually a good idea to update Backdrop CMS core independently, before attempting any module updates.

 - Make a backup of your database.